Conte-Ecology/shedsGisData/basinCharacteristics/zonalStatistics/README.md

   Open this script and set the `inputsFilePath` variable to the path of the inputs `.txt` file created in Step 1.
 Specify the variables to include in `outputVariables`.
 There are 3 options for specifying the variables to output:
   1. "ALL" will include all of the variables present in the folder
-  2. NULL will include the variables from the `rasterList` object in the `HRD_INPUTS.txt` file
+  2. NULL will include the variables from the `discreteRasters` and `continuousRasters` objects in the `INPUTS_NHDHRDV2.txt` file
   3. Manually list the variables to output (e.g. `c("forest", "agriculture")`) Set the `activateThreshold` variable to `TRUE` or `FALSE`.
 This variable determines if entries with less than a specified percent of the area with data will be set to NA.
 Set the `missingDataThreshold` to a percentage value of the minimum allowable area with data for values to remain valid.
 Zones with less than this percent of the area with data will be set to NA.